C-137DTS/weather-app/README.md

 # weather
-# Go to [this link](https://cors-anywhere.herokuapp.com/corsdemo "this link") for avoid problems with CORS
+# Go to [this link](https://cors-anywhere.herokuapp.com/corsdemo "this link") to avoid problems with CORS

 ## Project setup
 ```